Nonlinear Time Series Modeling: A Unified Perspective, Algorithm, and Application: Nonparametric LPTime Analysis

-Next we simulate $n=10,000$ samples from the $\fhat(y;Y(t+h)|Y(t))$ by accept-reject sampling from $\dhat(v;h,u)$, $u=\{.01,.5,.99\}$.
-The histograms and the smooth conditional densities are shown in the right panel of Fig \ref{fig:cdist}.
-It shows some typical shapes in terms of long-tailedness.

-.15em To get better insight into the \emph{dynamics of tail-behaviour} we display the empirical QIQ plot for all of the three conditional distributions in Fig \ref{fig:qiq}.

 Next we proceed to estimate the nonparametric conditional quantiles $\Qhat(v;Y(t+h)|Y(t))$, for $v=.001,.25,.5,.75,.999$ from the simulated data.
 Fig \ref{fig:cq} shows the estimated conditional quantiles.
 The extreme conditional quantiles have a special significance in the context of financial time series.
-They sometimes popularly known as Conditional Value at Risk (CoVaR) - currently the most popular quantitative risk management tool (see \cite{covar,engle04}).
-There are some alternative method based on parametric extreme value theory discussed in \cite{evt00,xhe12}.
+They sometimes popularly known as \emph{Conditional Value at Risk (CoVaR) - currently the most popular quantitative risk management tool }(see \cite{covar,engle04}).
 The red solid line in Fig \ref{fig:cq} is the $\Qhat\big[.001;Y(t+1)\mid Y(t)=Q(u;Y(t))\big]$, which is known as .1\% CoVar function for one-day holding period for S\&P 500 daily return data.
 Although the upper conditional quantile curve $\Qhat(.999;Y(t+1)|Y(t))$ (blue solid line) show symmetric behaviour around $F(y;Y(t))=.5$, the lower quantile has a prominent asymmetric shape.
 These conditional quantiles give ultimate description of the auto-regressive dependence of S\&P 500 return movement in the tail-region.